 I empathize with this exact scenario.
 I too am a dedicated skeptic, but find it difficult sometimes to “disagree without being disagreeable.”
 Many people I disagree with most fundamentally are the ones I love most profoundly.
 Do you maintain close relationships with people holding drastically different beliefs?
 It’s hard to separate the person from the ideas they hold especially when there is so much vested emotionally in those ideas.
 I hate the idea of “agreeing to disagree.”
 I’m not going to dance around the issue; We are adults and honesty is important.
-How do yo approach these relationships?
+How do you approach these relationships?

 I thought these questions so interesting I decided to write a new post addressing them.

 Now suppose you encounter a climate change denier.
-You can tell them that the intergovernmental panel of climate scientists now claim with 98% certainty that humans are the main cause of global climate change.
+You tell them that the intergovernmental panel of climate scientists now claim with 98% certainty that humans are the main cause of global climate change.
 But you probably have to leave it at that.
-The fact that they are mistaken when they don’t believe in it, (and arrogant to think they know more about the subject then the world’s experts), probably doesn’t matter that much.
+The fact that they are mistaken when they don’t believe in it, (and arrogant to think they know more about the subject than the world’s experts), probably doesn’t matter that much.
 True you might convince them not to vote for a climate change denier, but one vote isn’t that significant anyway and their mistaken view is unlikely to change anyway.

 Of course if someone is getting upset or violent then you should agree with anything they say.
 After all Galileo recanted the Copernican view of the solar system in the face of the Catholic Church’s threatening his life.
-(Bruno had been recently burned at the stake for advocating such a view.)
-But among friends—and if someone is willing to kill you over your beliefs they shouldn’t be your friend—I think you just have to decide how serious the issue is and take each case on an individual basis.
+(Bruno had been recently burned at the stake for advocating such a view!)
+But among friends—and if someone is willing to kill you over your beliefs they shouldn’t be your friend—I think you just have to decide how serious the issue is, and take each case on an individual basis.